Trump attacks Mueller 'witch hunt' as WH source calls investigation 'out of control'

 In February, Fox News reported that most of the 17 confirmed attorneys on Mueller's team were registered Democrats or made Democratic political donations.

 A source close to the Trump legal team told Fox News' Catherine Herridge that the raid on Cohen was "aggressive" and designed to "squeeze the president."
-The source added that the raid "puts a fork in" the prospect of Trump agreeing to be interviewed by the special counsel.
+The source, who has knowledge of talks between Mueller and the president's legal team, added that the raid "puts a fork in" the prospect of Trump agreeing to be interviewed by the special counsel.

 Still, the existence of a referral from Mueller's office to the Manhattan U.S. Attorney suggests that the matter isn't related to Russia.